 It should also be noted that bailiffs have been asked not to carry out an eviction if anyone living in the property has Covid-19 symptoms or is self-isolating.

 This is a fast-paced area of law which is constantly changing as a result the Government’s response to the coronavirus pandemic.
 We anticipate that there will be delays, both in Court proceedings and in relation to instructing bailiffs, due to the changes which are being introduced from 1 June 2021.
-We suggest you contact Fay O’Halloran or any of our Commercial Litigation & Dispute Resolution Department if you would like advice in relation to gaining possession of a residential property.
+We suggest you contact our Commercial Litigation & Dispute Resolution Department if you would like advice in relation to gaining possession of a residential property.